Luke02su/AppAndroidLogin-RegisterModel2/README.md

 ## Project 🎯
 This Android app provides a **Login & Register Model App 2** using **Firebase Authentication (Email/Password)**, implemented entirely in **Jetpack Compose**.
 It includes Login Screen, Register Screen, and Home Dashboard.
 The app is designed with a **modern, responsive UI**, interactive clickable links, reusable components, and Compose-native layouts.
 Perfect for learning authentication flows and modern Android UI best practices. <br>
 The reverse engineering was done with the **Login & Register Model App (XML)**: (https://github.com/Luke02su/AppAndroidLogin-RegisterModel).
+However, now, exist the presence of register/login with **Google Authenticator**.

 ---